-Purpose This report summarises significant audit findings and matters which our attention during our audit of the financial statements of Woodanilling for the financial year ended 30 June 2018.
-This report is provided to enable the Audit Committee to clarify outs with us and discuss key audit findings.
-It includes only those augovernance interest that have come to our attention as a result of the of our audit.
-An audit of financial statements is not designed to identify that may be relevant to those charged with governance.
-According does not usually identify all such matters.
+Purpose This report summarises significant audit findings and matters which have come to our attention during our audit of the financial statements of the Shire of Woodanilling for the financial year ended 30 June 2018.
+This report is provided to enable the Audit Committee to clarify outstanding issues with us and discuss key audit findings.
+It includes only those audit matters of governance interest that have come to our attention as a result of the performance of our audit.
+An audit of financial statements is not designed to identify all matters that may be relevant to those charged with governance.
+Accordingly, the audit does not usually identify all such matters.
 Audit status We have substantially completed our audit for the year ended 30 June 2018 except for: Subsequent events review Receipt of signed Management Representation Letter Receipt of signed Financial Statements We expect to recommend to the Office of the Auditor General an unmodified audit report after these matters are completed.
 Audit misstatements A list of corrected and uncorrected differences is included in Section 5.
 Additionally, corrected and uncorrected misstatements in presentations and disclosures are discussed in this section.
 Disclaimer This report is provided solely for the information of the Shire of Woodanilling and is not to be copied, quoted or referred to without prior written consent.